QiuYukang/5G-LENA/doc/source/nr-module.rst

 schedulers, while the scheduling is performed in time-domain instead of the frequency-domain, and thus the resources being allocated are symbols instead of RBGs.

+Since nr-4.0, sub-band CQI information can be used by the schedulers to avoid allocating interfered RBGs.
+This can be achieved by changing the ``NrMacSchedulerNs3::McsCsiSource``.
+The default value of this attribute is set to ``WIDEBAND_MCS``, which uses the wide-band CQI, and the MCS derived from it, to schedule each UE RBG with the same priority.
+To estimate the MCS of allocated RBGs based on the sub-band CQI information, set the attribute to one of the following: ``AVG_MCS``, ``AVG_SPEC_EFF`` and ``AVG_SINR``.

+* ``AVG_MCS``: averages the approximated MCS for a given sub-band CQI (note that MCS is wideband, and this is a rought estimate).
+* ``AVG_SPEC_EFF``: averages the approximated spectral efficiency of allocated RBGs, then transforms it back to an MCS estimate.
+* ``AVG_SINR``: averages the SINR of allocated RBGs, then compute the resulting MCS straight directly from the error models.
+It is the most accurate estimate.

+Note that when sub-band CQI is used, the RBG allocated to the UE is the one that produces the highest MCS.

 Scheduler operation
 ===================